jamescheuk91/my-little-barebone-app/README.md

 ## Assumpations
-- The deployed server is able to access Google API and FMP API
+- The deployed server is able to access Google API,  FMP API and OpenAI API
 - FMP Stock List Data dont change frequently and can be cached